nervana21/bitcoin-rpc-codegen/docs/semantic-compression.md

 Together, these tools support maintainability and long-term evolution without code duplication.

-Here’s a cleaner, more compact version of your summary, with improved flow and rhythm:

----

 ## Summary

 Semantic compression reframes code generation as the search for the smallest generator that produces correct, version-aware implementations of a protocol.
 In `bitcoin-rpc-codegen`, this idea becomes practical: a way to simplify and stabilize the developer surface without losing precision.